 - Japan – green teas, matcha (powdered green tea), top-selling Sencha green tea

 Once you see the terrain and climates in which tea is typically grown, it’s not very shocking that tea estates haven’t sprung up all across the United States.
-However, there are tea farmers finding success in the U.S., including one grower in Georgia!
-We discovered Dunaway Tea in Newnan by visiting the American Specialty Tea Alliance, who maintains the map below.
-Go check it out if you’re interested in buying USA-grown teas, and let us know what you think!
+However, there are tea farmers finding success in the U.S., including one grower in Georgia (Dunaway Tea in Newnan).
+If you’re interested in buying USA-grown teas, you can find them for sale online and locally by visiting our American-Grown Tea write-up.